Marking and grading

 Group and peer review assignment features in Canvas provide a way to support group projects in the context of collaborative learning.

-- Group work and peer review assignments (PDF)
+- Group work and peer review assignments in Canvas (PDF)

 - Group assignments: Assigning group and individual grades (PDF)